masneyb/shotwell-site-generator/README.md

 [Shotwell](https://wiki.gnome.org/Apps/Shotwell) is a fantastic program for organizing photos and videos.
-It supports publishing media to third-party sites, however that requires organizing your media again there, which is time consuming.
+It supports publishing media to third-party sites, however that requires organizing the media again there, which is time consuming.
 Once the media is published, any metadata changes that are made in Shotwell will not be shown on that third-party site.

-This program exports a static mobile-friendly HTML site of your Shotwell library and makes the media available through different views: all media over time, all events over time, year view, and nested tag view.
+This program exports a static mobile-friendly HTML site of a Shotwell library and makes the media available through different views: all media over time, all events over time, year view, and nested tag view.
 Composite thumbnails of the events, years, and tags are generated using [Imagemagick](https://imagemagick.org/index.php) with the highest-rated media used as the input